DarkIlluminatus/ChatGPT-Exported-conversations.json-parser-viewer-and-splitter-web-frontend/README.md

 - 💾 Download any conversation as a standalone JSON file
 - ⚡ No lag, even with massive files (140MB+ tested)
 - 🧩 Fully client-side—no data leaves your browser
+- ✅ **Update:** Added a "Download All" button!
+You can now export all conversations in a single ZIP file with significantly improved formatting over the original `conversations.json`.

 ## 🛠️ Usage